bioinspirlab/octopus-3d-tracking/README.md

 ## Additional details

+### System requirements
+This code requires MATLAB ([The Mathworks, Inc](https://www.mathworks.com/products/matlab.html)) with the Image Processing Toolbox to run.
+It was developed in MATLAB R2021b on MacOS, but tested to work on Windows machine with MATLAB R2022b, and MacOS with MATLAB 2023b.

 ### Analysis programs

 * octo_PreProcess.m: Used to calculate 3D point data from depth maps and 2D point tracking.
 Results are cached in the cache folder.